CommandersAct/Android/TCSDK/README.md

 <pre><code>:::java
 TC.enableRunningInBackground();
 </code></pre>
 <p>One drawback is that we're not able to ascertain when the application will really be killed.
 In normal mode, we're saving all hits not sent when going in the background, which is not possible here anymore.
 To be sure to not loose any hits in background mode, we will save much more often the offline hits.
-This only applies if the SDK is offline, meaning that you don't have internet or don't have enough battery.</p>
+This only applies if the SDK is offline, meaning that you don't have internet.</p>
 <h2 id="deactivating-the-sdk">Deactivating the SDK</h2>
 <p>If you want to show a privacy message to your users allowing them to stop the tracking, you might want to use the following function to stop it if they refuse to be tracked.</p>
 <pre><code>:::java